 Studio photographers will appreciate that the Nikon Df (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the TL2 and the Df are recent models that are part of the current product line-up.
-The TL2 replaced the earlier Leica TL, while the Df does not have a direct predecessor.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Is the Leica TL2 better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.1 vs 16.2MP) with a 22% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.